queenofdowntime/square-one/outline.md

 You don't have to follow the steps sequentially, but can click through to see what you feel like doing and even have multiple tracks on the go at the same time.

+But... before you get to the list, the first thing you'll want to do (because you are a legit hacker now) is [pimp your terminal](http://jilles.me/badassify-your-terminal-and-shell/).

 1. Use your Github account to sign up to [CodeWars](https://www.codewars.com/) and select the language(s) you want to learn.